codyy6/The-Climb-To-Summit/Session 1 - Installation and Basic Usage/step 3/Follow Along.md

     bunx create-react-app <your-project-name>
     ```

-## Step 3: Create an Anchor Framework
+## Step 3: Create an Anchor Workspace

-1. Within the same directory, run the following command to create an Anchor Framework:
+1. Within the same directory, run the following command to create an Anchor workspace:
     ```
     anchor init <new-workspace-name>
     ```